naghs16/GWL_Multiplex-CCM-GC/README.md

 # GWL_Multiplex-CCM-GC
 The source codes are provided in this repository used to preprocess the data and reproduce the results from the statistical approach in Naghipour et al. (2023).

-The codes are performed in an R environment by several packages.
+The codes are performed in the R environment by several packages.

 If you use the codes, please cite our recent work in your publications: